porduna/appcomposer/docs/source/adapt.rst

    :target: /_static/edt-01.png
    :align: center

-The process for achieving our goal requires to complete four steps with their corresponding tabs: two for the domain and other two for the experiment contents.
+The process for achieving our goal requires completing four steps with their corresponding tabs: two for the domain and other two for the experiment contents.
 In the first tab there are three tables: object properties, system properties and measures.
 Magnitude and adimensional are the two types of variables.